Say goodbye to store bought salad dressing and hello to the best Honey Dijon Dressing that is easy to make and full of irresistible flavor.

 Made with wholegrain dijon mustard, honey, mayo, and a touch of apple cider vinegar, lemon juice, and hot sauce, this creamy dressing is magic in a jar.

-I promise this is the best honey dijon dressing you will ever try.
-Perfect texture, flavor and you can use it on so many things.
+This honey dijon dressing has the perfect texture and flavor and you can use it on so many things!

 This is by far one of my favorite dressings to make at home because it’s so simple and it lasts in the fridge for a long time.

-for exact amounts see the printable recipe card below
+for exact more details see the printable recipe card below

-- Place all the ingredients in a bowl and whisk together.
+Whisk ingredients.
+Place all the ingredients in a bowl and whisk together.
 Whisking will allow you to keep the mustard seeds whole which I prefer.
-If you want a smooth creamy dressing go ahead and blend until smooth.
+If you want a smooth creamy dressing, go ahead and blend until smooth.

-- Store in a mason jar or any sealed container in the fridge for up to 6 weeks.
+Store in jar or container.
+Once your dressing has reached the consistency you are looking for and is done, store it in a mason jar or any sealed container in the fridge for up to 6 weeks.

-Different Mustards: You can use any mustard you like to make honey mustard.
-If you use classic ballpark mustard you will get that bright yellow honey mustard that kids tend to love…and adults
+Mustard: Don’t be afraid to use different mustard or mustards’ if you want to change it up.
+With this recipe, you can use any mustard you like to make honey mustard!
+However, I would like to point out, if you use classic ballpark mustard you will get that bright yellow honey mustard that kids tend to love!

-Honey: I like to use Local Orange Blossom honey because it has a deep caramelized flavor but any honey you enjoy will work fine.
+Honey: Personally, I like to use Local Orange Blossom honey because it has a deep caramelized flavor.
+However, you can use any honey you have on hand and it will work just fine.

-Texture: I love the whole mustard seeds and that’s why I whisk the ingredients together.
-If you want a smooth honey dijon you can use a blender to get a smoother texture.
+Texture: As I mentioned previously, I love whole mustard seeds and that’s why I whisk the ingredients together.
+But, if you want or prefer a smooth honey dijon you can use a blender or food processor to get a smoother texture.